AMV0027/AMV0027/README.md

-Here is your upgraded GitHub README with a professional tone:

----

 ## Arunmozhi Varman

 I am a Java Full Stack Developer with expertise in React.js and a strong understanding of prompt engineering.
 My focus is on developing scalable and efficient applications using modern web technologies.